 Make sure your garage is bright enough to plant seeds!
 That’s probably never going to happen unless you install some skylights – although there are some specialists at A1Garage that have been installing transparent garage doors, or at least transparent garage door sections installed for extra light.
 While that may give you enough space to work with, it won’t light the garage enough to grow.

 There are grow lights and grow tents available that will get any garden off the ground, and produce healthy vegetables.
-They are most associated with growing certain plants from the Cannabis family, but they fit to grow vegetables as well.
+They are most associated with growing certain plants from the Cannabis family, but they are fit to grow vegetables as well.
 There are commercial farms that use these kinds of tents and closed-circuit hydroponic contraptions as well – they are especially amazing for indoor growing.
+Best of all, these grow tent kits are quite affordable and easy to order online.

 You have to make sure your garage is free of junk, especially around the ventilation area.